openmhealth/web-visualizations/README.md

 Here is a chart of some *unquantized* data:
 ![Unquantized Data](http://www.openmhealth.org/media/viz_example_unquantized_data.png "Unquantized Data")

-As an example, the data will be quantized by hour using OMHWebVisualizations.QUANTIZE_HOUR.
-Thus all points in the hour from 4am to 4:59am will be *summed* into a single point.
-The *unquantized* points in this hour are shown below in a zoomed-in view of the minutes just before 5am:
+As an example, the data will be quantized by hour using `OMHWebVisualizations.QUANTIZE_HOUR`.
+Thus all points in the hour from 04:00 to 05:00 will be *summed* into a single point.
+The *unquantized* points in this hour are shown below in a zoomed-in view of the minutes just before 05:00:
 ![Unquantized Data Detail](http://www.openmhealth.org/media/viz_example_unquantized_data_detail1.png "Unquantized Data Detail")

 And here is a chart of the same data *quantized* by hour.
-The points before 5am in the zoomed-in view above have been accumulated into a single point, shown in dark blue:
+The points before 05:00 in the zoomed-in view above have been accumulated into a single point, shown in dark blue:
 ![Quantized Data](http://www.openmhealth.org/media/viz_example_quantized_data.png "Quantized Data")

-### Initialization

-A chart is considered *initialized* if its constructor `OMHWebVisualizations.Chart( data, element, measureList, options );` completes.
-If, for example, no measures specified in the `measureList` argument can be found in the `data` argument, the constructor will not complete, and the chart will not be initialized.
-Initialization state is tracked by the `Chart.initialized` property, which can be used as a condition for rendering a chart or requesting its components after construction.

 ###Rendering a chart